-ARTICLE 13.06 JURY DUTY
+ARTICLE 11.09 JURY DUTY.

 No deductions shall be made from the salary of an employee while on jury duty if the fee for jury duty is remitted to the county.
-If he/she has not so waived or remitted this stipend, he/she should be paid only for the time actually worked in his/her regular position.
-An employee accepted for jury duty shall immediately notify his/her department head in writing whether or not he/she waives or remits his/her jury fee to the County.
-In no event can any County employee, while serving on jury duty receive compensation in excess of that which he would regularly earn in his regular employment.
+If he has not so remitted this stipend, he/she should be paid only for the time actually worked in his/her regular position.
+An employee accepted for jury duty shall immediately notify his/her department head in writing whether or not he/she remits his/her jury fee to the county.
+An employee can choose to use their vacation and/or compensatory time for jury duty and keep the jury duty fee.
+Sick pay cannot be used for this purpose.